ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The actual deletion algorithm may be \[STATISTICS HERE\]. \[Something as simple as 'Pick an integer securely between 1 and 10.
 If it's greater than 7, delete the record.'
 Or something more complicated. \]

+\[TODO Enumerating the problems of different types of mixes vs Cottrell Mix\]

 #### Experimental Algorithms

 More complex algorithms could be inserted at any step.
 Three examples are illustrated: